About Phoenix

 Growing up I had never been interested in therapy because I don’t believe in pathologizing people.
 I walked into one psychology class in high school and walked out halfway through.
 I quit the class that same day.
 It remains the only class I’ve ever quit.

 I disagreed with what was being taught there.
-As a Queer and Enby trauma survivor, and as an empath, hsp, and intuitive, I knew that people were rich, complex, multi-layered beings with so much more than a set of symptoms to define them.
+As a queer, non-binary, neuroqueer trauma survivor, and as an empath, hsp, and intuitive, I knew that people were rich, complex, multi-layered beings with so much more than a set of symptoms to define them.
 I believed we all have our own journeys to travel, and that a healer should be someone who walks with us on that journey.
 Not someone who defines and limits us.

 Selenite, amethyst, and quartz crystals are glowing in soft candlelight.
 They stand in front of an open healing book.
 Therapy in the bay area with Joyful Empath offers support for those who are on their own journey through therapy.
 I am an east bay area therapist offers intuitive healing, HSP therapy in berkeley, online therapy in San Francisco, CA, spiritual therapy, and other services!
 If you're looking for "empath therapists near me", contact me today to get the support you deserve!